linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 results.
 Once someone points out such an error it is usually obvious to everyone that it is a bug and needs to be fixed.

 Obviously testing the patch is one way of finding errors.
-You can apply patches using ``git am``.
+You can apply patches using :git_man:`am`.
 Then it is just a case of compiling and running the tests.

 Finally, reading and attempting to comment on other peoples patches, gives you a better understanding of the reviewers perspective.
 This is better for